GomolemoKototsiAnalyst/Data_Engineering_Projects/README.md

   - SQL DataBase (Lake House = Built my Data Lake & Data Warehouse in the same resource reduce potential cloud costs and just built basic efficiencies in the resouce)
        - Created Tables using SQL **Openrowset** then Created multiple VIEWS to the Schema stored it in my Container named Premium/GOLD Layer.
 5. Reporting: Linking my Synapse SQL Severless Data Lake to Power BI:
       - CURRENLTY BUSY WITH THIS STEP....

+This project was inspired by **Ansh Lamba**